bru32/MetSelect-SNAG-List/SNAG_6.md

 **Issue:** Different names supplied for the same capacity on the V-Coil selection.

+### Fixed by Bruce Wernick 12 March 2019

+The problem was that old database files were left in the data folder.
+These have been removed and the problem is resolved.

 **Selection 1**

 ![alt text](CondenserName.JPG "First selection on given THR")